Washington health officials race to vaccinate farmworkers as more front-line employees become eligible

 The state health department has contracted with Medical Teams International for rapid testing.

-Jason Rogers, a manager with the Oregon-based humanitarian organization, said the group usually receives about 27 hours’ notice from employers as workers cross the U.S. – Mexican border.
+Jason Rogers, a manager with the Oregon-based humanitarian organization, said the group usually receives about 27 hours’ notice from employers as workers cross the U.S.-Mexican border.

 “We get a line list that shows when people cross and when we can expect to receive them in Central Washington,” Rogers said.